tmtsoftware/esw/docs/src/main/index.md

 Sequence Manager receives Sequences from the SOSS or other tools, manages observatory resources, and starts, initializes, and stops Sequencers as needed for each received Sequence.

+The following summarizes the responsibilities of OCS.

+- Accept and execute Sequences submitted from SOSS in all operations modes.
+- Manage the process of executing a single Sequence or multiple concurrent Sequences including starting any needed Sequencers.
+- Ensure that the resources needed for a Sequence are available allowing the Sequence to execute.
+- Provide a reusable Sequence Component that executes Scripts and processes Sequences from SOSS.
+- Provide a Script programming environment that provides access to appropriate CSW Services and has the level of control needed to execute acquisition, observing workflows, and some engineering sequences.
+- Allow an external user interface program to monitor and control the progress of an executing Sequence.
+- Define information needed for Observatory metrics.
+(Shared effort between OCS, ACQ, HCMS).

 ### ESW Phase 1 Development

 Planning for ESW led to the conclusion that the best approach was to split the ESW work into two phases.